 One-to-One Mentoring Session

-This resource is an article written by Neel Burton M.D about some common unhelpful thinking patterns experienced by those suffering from depression.
-Burton gives very helpful examples on how to challenge some of these unhelpful thinking patterns.
+This resource is an article written by Neel Burton M.D about some common unhelpful thought patterns experienced by those suffering from depression.
+Burton gives very helpful examples on how to challenge some of these unhelpful thought patterns.